cortex-lab/phy/docs/clustering.md

 Move candidates between the two views with `Control`-right-click or drag-and-drop.
 Drag within Merge View to reorder candidates.
 The first blue reference cannot be moved or removed, and the selection order shown by scientific views is always the Merge View order followed by selected Similarity View rows in visible table order.
-Transfers, table sorting, and Merge reordering can therefore update cluster colors and redraw order-dependent views.
+Transfers, table sorting, and Merge reordering redraw order-dependent views, while each cluster keeps the same workflow-table color for the entire Merge session.
 Press `Backspace` to clear only the Similarity View selection when the merge should contain only the staged rows.

 Press `G` to commit the staged clusters plus the selected Similarity candidates.
 Press `V` again, use **Cancel Merge Mode**, or close Merge View to cancel and restore the exact state from before